Project-Counter/cop5/source/03-specifications/01-counter-reports-for-consumers.rst

 Standard Views of the COUNTER Reports
 """""""""""""""""""""""""""""""""""""

-The goal of Standard Views of the COUNTER Reports is to provide a set of pre-filtered views of the COUNTER Reports covering the most common set of library needs.
+The goal of Standard Views of the COUNTER Reports is to provide a set of pre-filtered views of the COUNTER Reports covering the most common set of report consumer needs.
 Report_IDs for Standard Views are derived from the Report_ID of the COUNTER Report that they are based on.
 The format is *{COUNTER Report_ID}*\ _\ *{View ID}*.

 Standard Views of the Platform Report